โฐ Minimum Connection Times

 ๐ข Terminal Information

-King Saud Bin Abdulaziz Airport (ABT), commonly known as Al Baha Airport, is a domestic airport located in Al-Aqiq, serving the Al-Baha Province in Saudi Arabia.
+King Saud Domestic Airport (ABT), commonly known as Al-Baha Airport, is a domestic airport located in Al-Aqiq and serving Al-Baha Province in Saudi Arabia.
 The airport operates from a single, moderately sized terminal building designed for efficient passenger processing.
-While primarily domestic, the terminal is equipped to handle the needs of travelers for the Al-Baha region.
-An ongoing expansion project aims to further enhance the airport's facilities, including a new 20,310 square meter passenger lounge and four passenger bridges, signifying its growing importance in the region.
+While primarily domestic, the terminal is equipped to handle the needs of travelers using this regional gateway.
+An ongoing expansion project aims to enhance the airport's facilities, including a new 20,310 square meter passenger lounge and four passenger bridges, reflecting its growing importance in the region.

 ๐ Connection Tips